Aayush-Subedi/Aviation-Weather-Map/README.md

   3. Access the application in your browser:
   Open ```http://localhost:3000``` in your preferred web browser.

-## Error Handling

-Explain how errors, exceptions, and edge cases are handled in the project.
-Document any error messages or error-handling strategies that users may encounter.

 ## Portability Considerations
 Has been tested on Firefox (113.0.2), Chrome (113.0.5672.126), and Safari (16.4) on Intel Macbook Pro Ventura 13.3.1.